-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This paragraph is classified as a tier 2 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

-- (f) The Network Service Provider must reject the proposed negotiated access standard where: - (1) in the Network Service Provider's reasonable opinion, one or more of the requirements at subparagraphs (b)(1), (b)(1A), (b)(3) and (b)(4) are not met; or - (2) AEMO has advised the Network Service Provider under paragraph (d) to reject the proposed negotiated access standard.
+- (f) The Network Service Provider must reject the proposed negotiated access standard where: - (1) in the Network Service Provider's reasonable opinion, one or more of the requirements at subparagraphs (b)(1), (b)(1A), (b)(3) and (b)(4) are not met; or